Pitchnogle/cryptography/docs/caesar.md

 In this way, a message that initially was quite readable, ends up in a form that cannot be understood at a simple glance.

+There is another cipher referred to as **ROT13**.
+This is just a Caesar cipher using a shift of 13.

 *To match the classical implementation, lower case letter are not used and are replaced by capital letters.*

 ## Caesar Cipher Encoder/Decoder